akhilsambasivan/Docker_Baseimage/README.md

 # Docker_Baseimage : CentOS 7

-Creating Docker base image [CentOS 7] with custom library's source compiled with the help of Ansible YAML code.
+This Docker base image is in CentOS 7 with custom library's source compiled with the help of Ansible YAML code.
 At no point of time, no rules were added to use a Dockerfile.
-The image is fully built with Ansible and its docker modules alone.
+The image is fully built with passing arguments through Ansible and its docker modules.

 ## Image and Container details:
 - Image Size: 470 MB